Enterprises are unable to gauge the risk of their polyglot environments and are taxed with developers wasting time retrofitting languages.

 As we look ahead we will be working with the industry to build the solutions and awareness that will drive change in how we build, certify and resolve open source languages.
-In the spirit of our company and our industry, we will soon be sharing our Open Source Language Automation framework, a blueprint for how companies will be able overcome the challenges and seize the opportunities enabled by the global horsepower of open source developers.
+In the spirit of our company and our industry, we will soon be sharing our Open Source Language Automation methodology, a blueprint for how companies will be able overcome the challenges and seize the opportunities enabled by the global horsepower of open source developers.

 This is the advent of Open Source Language Automation.